-- NSC/Francis Avenue Structure project Construction is under way.
+- NSC/Francis Avenue Structure project Construction is complete.
 Awarded to Graham Construction of Spokane with a bid of $14,045,942.

 - The Francis to Farwell-Southbound Lanes project is complete and open to traffic.

 - The Parksmith Road Interchange project opened to traffic in October, 2012.
 The Max J. Kuney Company of Spokane was the low bidder.

 - WSDOT continues planning for staged construction of the NSC from Interstate 90 to Francis Ave.

 - The first NSC "Nickel" contract, Farwell Road Lowering, started construction early 2004 and is now complete.